ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/BeagleException.md

 ## Introduction

-An exception class, thrown when an error occurs in Beagle.
+The Beagle exception is an exception class thrown when an error occurs in Beagle.

 ```kotlin
 open class BeagleException